Francesco Vinci

 On this tour to find your destination to New Year's Eve in Sicily, it’s necessary to mention that Baroque part of the island that has remained perfectly preserved: Syracuse and Ragusa, with their villages and small towns will enchant you with their typical atmosphere reminding of a glorious past.

-In Syracuse people will celebrate the stroke of midnight with a big concert in Piazza Duomo, located right on the marvelous Island of Ortigia, with baroque churches and noble palaces of rare beauty.
+In Syracuse people will celebrate the stroke of midnight with a big free concert in the city center, the piazza chosen for the celebrations is often Piazza Duomo, located right on the marvelous Island of Ortigia, with baroque churches and noble palaces of rare beauty.
 Here you can experience the last moments of the year together with a festive crowd in one of the most evocative places in Italy.

 Ragusa, divided into old and new city after an ancient earthquake, is ideal for those who like to take their time visiting churches and cathedrals, for a tourism that combines art, architecture and religion.